 - Teeth that need to be pulled in order to have more aesthetically pleasing dental implants placed.

-With simple tooth extractions, Macomb dental patients may select a combination of the following sedation dentistry options:
+With simple tooth extractions, Galesburg dental patients may select a combination of the following sedation dentistry options:

 - Local anesthesia, which is delivered via injection at the surgical site;